BhautikVekariya21/dsc/stats/cental_limit_theorem.md

 - Communicate uncertainty appropriately
 - Make data-driven recommendations

+#### 4. Distribution Selection

+**Choose Bernoulli when**:

+- Single binary trial
+- Yes/no, success/failure outcomes

+**Choose Binomial when**:

+- Fixed number of independent binary trials
+- Constant probability of success

+**Choose Poisson when**:

+- Counting rare events in fixed intervals
+- Events occur independently at constant rate
+- Mean equals variance (λ)

 The Central Limit Theorem provides the theoretical foundation for much of inferential statistics and enables us to make reliable conclusions about populations based on sample data, making it one of the most important concepts in statistics and data science.
+Understanding the mathematical properties of these fundamental distributions and their applications through CLT is crucial for anyone working with data analysis, machine learning, or statistical inference.